carlyrichmond/data-grid-alternatives/README.md

 Each example is accessible via a set of Elastic UI tabs.
 At time of writing this repository contains the following examples:

 1. Sample data grid with toolbar: a typical example of grid-based dashboards from my time working in banking.
 [AG Grid](https://www.ag-grid.com/) is the focus point control, and in this example we make use of custom formatters and cell renderers to make use of advanced capabilities.
-[MUI](https://mui.com/) Autocomplete and Select controls, both supporting multi-select, are also presented.
+[Elastic UI](https://elastic.github.io/) Single Select ComboBox, Single Select and Switch controls, are also presented.
 2. Time Series Line Chart: a simple line chart utilising [Highcharts](https://www.highcharts.com/)
 3. Product Bar Chart: a bar chart showing single category and stackable configurations using [Recharts](https://recharts.org/).
 4. Summary Cards: a simple card showcasing the ability to combine visualisations with summary statistics.
 The line chart utilizes [Recharts](https://recharts.org/).
 While cards can be implemented using basic CSS and HTML, in this case I've chosen to highlight the component library [MUI](https://mui.com/) to promote reusable component libraries.